-French President Macron heads to Caribbean island flattened by Irma
+European leaders, aid arrive in Irma-struck Caribbean

 European aid arrives

-As Macron heads to St. Martin, French Interior Minister Gerard Collomb announced France was currently working on delivering water to affected neighborhoods across the island.
+As Macron headed to St. Martin, French Interior Minister Gerard Collomb announced that France was currently working on delivering water to affected neighborhoods across the island.

-He added food supplies were also being provided by 1,500 helpers on the ground in the West Indies, which will increase to 2,000 over the coming days.
+He said food supplies were being provided by 1,500 helpers on the ground in the West Indies, with the number rising to 2,000 over the coming days.

-UK Foreign Secretary Boris Johnson said Monday 700 troops and 50 police had been deployed to parts of the Caribbean, while the HMS Ocean would soon head to the region loaded with emergency supplies.
+UK billionaire Richard Branson, who rode out the storm in his home in the British Virgin Islands -- which President Barack Obama visited when he left the White House -- is also rallying relief.

-"We are continuing to deliver aid, including food and water, to where it is needed ...
-(Some) aid has arrived in the region with much more on the way," he said in a statement.
+A spokesman for his airline, Virgin Atlantic, told CNN on Tuesday that Virgin had "restarted flights to and from Antigua, and we're also taking essential aid on those flights for the island and wider BVI [British Virgin Islands] region."

 The European Union has also committed to providing $2.4 million for emergency relief.